mroavi/onthefly/README.rst

 .. image:: https://img.shields.io/pypi/v/onthefly.svg
         :target: https://pypi.python.org/pypi/onthefly

 onthefly allows you to emulate typing the contents of an input file by wildly pressing the *asdf jkl;* keys of your keyboard.
+Great for live coding presentations.

 Features
 --------

 * Unicode support
+* Works with any text editor

 Installation